 Your business name, and a quick overview of what you’re going to do.

 … Ok, well that’s factual but a bit boring.
-The introduction to your business plan should be enticing!
+The introduction when you write your business plan should be enticing!
 As much as it is a tool for delivering information, a business plan is also about putting a persuasive case for your business.
 What you need to start with is an elevator pitch, one that includes the basics but also sells them to the reader.

 The Elevator Pitch

 Sell your business in a few sentences.
 What problem is your idea a solution too?
 What do you aim to achieve?
 Make it clear what the exciting opportunity is here, but avoid exaggeration.
 “Conquer the World” is not the great start you might think it is.

 This is the kind of stuff you should :